 For director-based deployments, you can adjust certain metric processing parameters in your environment file:

 MetricProcessingDelay- Adjusts the delay period between iterations of metric processing.

 3.7.
 Monitoring the Time Series Database

 /v1/status endpoint of the HTTP API returns various information, such as the number of measures to process (measures backlog), which you can easily monitor.
-Making sure that the HTTP server and the
+To verify good health of the overall system, ensure that the HTTP server and the

-gnocchi-metricd daemon are running and are not writing anything alarming in their logs is a sign of good health of the overall system.
+gnocchi-metricd daemon are running and are not writing errors in their log files.

 3.8.
 Backing up and Restoring the Time Series Database

-In order to be able to recover from an unfortunate event, you need to backup both the index and the storage.
-That means creating a database dump (PostgreSQL or MySQL) and doing snapshots or copies of your data storage (Ceph, Swift or your file system).
+To recover from an unfortunate event, backup both the index and the storage.
+You must create a database dump (PostgreSQL or MySQL), and create snapshots or copies of your data storage (Ceph, Swift or your file system).
 The procedure to restore is: restore your index and storage backups, re-install Gnocchi if necessary, and restart it.

 To remove outdated measures, create the archive policy to suit your requirements.
 To batch delete resources, metrics and measures, use the CLI or REST API.
 For example, to delete resources and all their associated metrics that were terminated 30 days ago, run the following command: